geelen/css-components-demo/README.md

 ### Theming

 Ok so this is the BIG big one.
-I feel like this is a solid porting of CSS information to a native JS structure, but unless than _enables_ something really powerful (like a solid solution to the idea of theming) then I don't know if it's really worth it.
+I feel like what I've got so far is a solid porting of CSS information to a native JS structure, but unless than _enables something really powerful_ (like a solid solution to the idea of theming) then I don't know if it's really worth it.
 You may as well stick with CSS and wait for Custom Properties to land.
 Or rather, wait for Microsoft to land Custom Properties 😜

 BUT DREAM WITH ME, friends.
 We could do something pretty straightforward like: